 - Failure to have necessary equipment available as needed

 - Failure to monitor medicine dispensaries and pharmacies for errors and misuse

 - Failure to keep accurate medical records for each patient

 When a hospital allows mistreatment of patients because of poor supervision or training, when in-hospital pharmacies have no checks in place to assure proper dispensing and dosages of medicines, when good hygiene standards are ignored even occasionally, patients are at risk for injury and infection.

 Our hospital negligence lawyers know how to review medical records to determine if hospital negligence caused or contributed to a serious injury or wrongful death.

 If you suspect hospital malpractice, call an experienced attorney.

 Hospitals are obligated to meet standards that promote the safety and health of patients.
-Call 612.587.2925 or send an email for a free consultation with a lawyer.
-We represent clients in Minnesota, Wisconsin and North Dakota.
+Call 612.255.6576 or send an email for a free consultation with a lawyer.
+We represent clients in Minnesota and Wisconsin.